dkovacs24/ReviOS_faq/docs/not-related.md

 ---

-## Second monitor not working/blank or refresh rate not desired
+## Second monitor not working/blank or refresh rate not desired {.to-scrape}

 Install GPU drivers.